codepath/android_guides/Material-Design-Primer.md

  9. [[View Elevation and Shadows|Material-Design-Primer#elevation-and-shadows]]
  10. [[Updated Dialog Themes|Material-Design-Primer#dialog-styles]]

 This represents just a few of the highlights that represent the implementation of Material design.
+Watch this [Material Design Primer](https://realm.io/news/360andev-yash-prabhu-practical-guide-material-design-android-ui/) by Yash Prabhu or [Living in a Material World](https://www.youtube.com/watch?v=-SxPDFnCmF0) by Nidhi Shah for an in-depth look.

 ## Design Guidelines